Cladding spraying in Nottingham

 From first survey to final sign-off

-- Access requirements and any constraints around the site
+- Access requirements and any site restrictions

 When we will tell you not to spray